What we know about this woman's deportation

 She's a mother of two children born in the United States.
 Now teenagers, the children remain in the US along with her husband.

 She has a nonviolent felony conviction.
 And, she arrived in the country when she was 14.
-Had she entered four months earlier, she would have been eligible for Deferred Action for Childhood Arrivals, the Obama-era immigration policy that lets certain undocumented immigrants who entered the country as minors defer deportation action.
+Had she entered four months earlier as a 13-year-old, she would have been eligible for Deferred Action for Childhood Arrivals, the Obama-era immigration policy that lets certain undocumented immigrants who entered the country as minors defer deportation action.

 When it comes to deportations, there is no "time is up," Maldonado said.